 CCSS Writing Anchor Standard 10 addresses the importance of students writing routinely over extended and shorter time frames for a range of tasks, purposes, and audiences.
-Both the forthcoming PARCC assessment and the Smarter Balanced assessment require students to type at length on demand.
-They must respond to a complex prompt that necessitates reading and synthesis of multiple documents, including videos, articles, and graphs.
-They're also often argument prompts (see my last blog on the importance of argument writing).
+The PARCC assessment requires students to type at length on demand, constructing a response to a prompt that requires them to read and synthesize multiple documents including videos, articles, and graphs.
+They’re also often argument prompts (see my last blog on the importance of argument writing).

-Many teachers I've spoken to are nervous about these tasks, not just because they are cognitively demanding, but because they are worried students won't write fluently enough to succeed.
-Students may struggle to generate ideas about an unfamiliar topic, organize their responses, or write an entire essay quickly with minimal errors.
-On top of that, they'll have to do it without the usual scaffolding and encouragement they get in the classroom.
+Many teachers I’ve spoken to recently are nervous about these tasks, not just because they are cognitively demanding, but because they worry students won’t write fluently enough to succeed.
+Students may struggle to generate ideas about an unfamiliar topic, to organize their response, or to generate an entire essay quickly (and with minimal errors).
+They’ll have to do this without the usual scaffolding or encouragement.

-Literacy expert Doug Fisher recommends a simple instructional routine to help address these concerns: Power Writing, where students generate as many words as they can on a given topic in a set period of time.
-Research shows that writing proficiency increases when writing volume increases (when combined with instruction).
-Power Writing should be used regularly as it helps build writing fluency and stamina.
+In a recent PD, literacy expert Doug Fisher recommended a simple instructional routine to help address these concerns called Power Writing.
+Research shows that when combined with instruction, writing proficiency increases when writing volume increases.
+Power Writing should be used regularly to build writing fluency and stamina by having students generate as many words as they can on a given topic in a set period of time.
 While similar strategies exist, I like this approach for its versatility and usefulness as a formative assessment of both writing and content knowledge.

-I've explained the simple procedure for Power Writing below, and have also included a Q&A gleaned from teachers who've used this strategy successfully in the past.
-I hope this will help you implement a Power Writing routine in your classroom.
+I’ll explain the simple procedure and then include a Q&A gleaned from teachers who’ve used this strategy successfully in the past to help you implement it in your classroom.

-Step 1: Give students an important vocabulary term or question that you've been addressing in your instruction; write it on the board.
+Step 1: Give students an important vocabulary term or question you’ve been addressing in your instruction and write it on the board.

-Step 2: Instruct students to write (or type) "as much as they can, as well as they can" for 60 seconds.
-Always have them write in the same place (writers notebook, science notebook, etc. depending on the class).
+Step 2: Instruct students to write (or type) “as much as they can, as well as they can” for 60 seconds.
+Have them always write in the same place (writers notebook, science notebook, etc. depending on class).

-Step 3: At the end of 60 seconds, tell them "pencils up" and ask them to count the overall number of words and tally it in the margin.
-Have students reread their writing and circle any errors they notice.
+Step 3: At the end of 60 seconds, tell them “pencils up” and ask them to count the overall number of words and tally it in the margin.
+Have students circle the errors they noticed while rereading their writing.

 Step 4: Have students repeat this procedure two more times, giving them a new related vocabulary word or relevant question each time.

-Step 5: For each session, have them graph the highest number of words they wrote in any one minute period.
-Have them set goals for the number of words they will write in any one-minute period next time.
+Step 5: For each session have them graph the highest number of words they wrote in any one minute period.
+Have them set goals for the numbers of words they will write in any one-minute period next time.

-Step 6: At least once a week, have them choose a previously written entry to revise and extend into a more formal explanatory or argumentative piece.
-This could be a homework exercise.
+Step 6: At least once a week, have them choose a previously written entry to revise and extend into a more formal explanatory or argumentative piece for homework.

 What should I do with the student errors?

-Pay attention to the errors that students DON'T circle.
-Not circling an error means they don't realize it's an error and need to be taught that skill.
-Look for patterns in errors as you skim their notebooks each week; you can address the errors in mini-lessons.
+Pay attention to errors students DON’T circle.
+Not circling it means they don’t realize it’s an error and need to be taught that skill.
+Skim the notebooks each week and look for patterns in errors to address in minilessons.

 How much should I expect students to write per minute?

-According to Doug Fisher, by the end of fourth grade, good writers can write as many as 40 words per minute.
-In ninth grade and beyond, many students remain in the 40-45 word range, because they are using longer words and conveying more complex ideas.
+According to Doug Fisher, by the end of fourth grade, good writers can get as high as 40 words per minute.
+In 9th grade and beyond, many students remain the 40-45 word range, because they are using longer words and conveying more complex ideas.
 The important thing is growth, not hard and fast norms.

 Should I subtract errors from their total?

-I wouldn't, particularly when you are starting out, as this might cause students to become worried about making errors and slow down.
+I wouldn’t, particularly when you are starting out, as students may be worried about making errors and slow down.
 As time goes by, you can subtract for errors involving skills that have been extensively taught if you wish.